Overview of restructuring and insolvency activityi Liquidity and state of the financial markets

 Should the clawback action be successful, the act or contract will be rescinded.
 Concerning bilateral contracts, parties shall then return the consideration, having the non-insolvent party right to a pre-deductible claim (or subordinated if found to have acted in bad faith).
 As to avoided acts and contracts other than bilateral contracts, the creditor gets a claim (e.g., regarding debt-to-asset swaps, the asset must be turned over and the creditor gets a reinstated pre-petition claim).

-To avoid clawback risk, out-of-court refinancings and, in particular, the security interests taken can be ring-fenced from clawback through homologation and notarisation with certain additional requirements, as explained in the next subsection.
+To avoid clawback risk, restructuring plans and, in particular, the security interests taken can be ring-fenced from clawback through homologation and notarisation with certain additional requirements, as explained in the next subsection.

 In addition to the insolvency law clawback action, generally applicable fraudulent conveyance actions, which require intent and have a four-year reach-back period, also work in concurso.
 Pursuant to the Spanish Supreme Court case law, intent is found to occur when a diligent creditor could not ignore that the act or contract at issue was detrimental for the estate or the rest of the creditors.
 This general fraudulent conveyance action is the only one applicable to unwind security interests subject to the financial collateral regime.iv Formal methods to restructure companies in financial difficulties (within insolvency proceedings)

-Insolvent companies have the following mechanisms available under the SIA to restructure their debts.Composition agreements
+Insolvent companies have the following mechanisms available under the New Spanish Insolvency Act to restructure their debts.Composition agreements

 An insolvent debtor may restructure the company's debt by entering into composition agreements with its creditors.